awsdocs/amazon-ecr-user-guide/doc_source/what-is-ecr.md

 Your Docker client must authenticate to Amazon ECR registries as an AWS user before it can push and pull images\.
 The AWS CLI get\-login command provides you with authentication credentials to pass to Docker\.
 For more information, see [Registry Authentication](registries.md#registry_auth)\.

 Repository
-An Amazon ECR image repository contains your Docker images\.
+An Amazon ECR image repository contains your Docker or Open Container Initiative (OCI) images\.
 For more information, see [Amazon ECR Repositories](Repositories.md)\.

 Repository policy
 You can control access to your repositories and the images within them with repository policies\.
 For more information, see [Amazon ECR Repository Policies](repository-policies.md)\.

 Image
-You can push and pull Docker images to your repositories\.
+You can push and pull container images to your repositories\.
 You can use these images locally on your development system, or you can use them in Amazon ECS task definitions\.
 For more information, see [Using Amazon ECR Images with Amazon ECS](ECR_on_ECS.md)\.

 ## How to Get Started with Amazon ECR<a name="ecr-get-started"></a>